jaysack/JSConstraints/README.md

 // Set new constraints
 yellowCircle.centerIn(superview: self.view)
 ```
-Here, we’re deactivating our optional constraints, then, adding new constraints
+Here, we’re deactivating our optional constraints, then, adding new constraints.
 - - - -
 <br>